Russell Matthews

 Sir Russell Matthews OBE (19 July 1896 – 25 November 1987) was a New Zealand civil engineer, roading contractor, businessman, horticulturist and philanthropist.
 He was born in New Plymouth, New Zealand, on 19 July 1896.

-Together with his wife Mary, Matthews purchased a property on Mangorei Road, New Plymouth in 1931 and began developing a substantial garden during the Great Depression.
-The garden, which was named Tūpare, is owned by the Taranaki Regional Council and has been awarded a six star rating by the New Zealand Garden Council, one of only 13 in New Zealand.
+Career

+Matthews was mostly involved in roading construction.

+Personal life

+Matthews was passionate for horticulture and was a fellow of the Royal New Zealand Institute of Horticulture.
+He was a member of the New Zealand Rhododendron Association and founded the Pukeiti Rhododendron Trust.

+Tupare

+Matthews bought a property in New Plymouth in 1932 to build a homestead and establish a garden.
+Matthews named the property Tūpare.

+Honours

-He was appointed an Officer of the Order of the British Empire in the 1971 New Year Honours, for services to the community, and a Knight Bachelor in the 1982 New Year Honours, for services to horticulture and the community.
+Matthews was appointed an Officer of the Order of the British Empire in the 1971 New Year Honours, for services to the community, and a Knight Bachelor in the 1982 New Year Honours, for services to horticulture and the community.

 In 2018, Matthews was posthumously inducted into the New Zealand Business Hall of Fame.